aggie-coding-club/Aggie-Involvement-Project/README.md

 samples, guidance on mobile development, and a full API reference.

 After installation, clone & open the files with Android Studio and begin editing/pushing updates.

+- main.dart file is located in the lib folder